 As part of the Perth Co-occurring Disorders Capacity Building Project 3 case vignettes complete with video explainers were developed for a target audience of alcohol and drug counsellors in order to better teach the mental state examination.
 Because the target audience is in a related field to psychiatry I think the videos are also pitched quite well at a medical student and JMO level.
 In particular the approach taken is to not get overly pedantic about precise phenomenological descriptions but to describe well the findings.

-A training guide complete with an overview of the MSE in the 3 cases is provided here.
+A training guide is also available on the site complete with an overview of the MSE in the 3 cases.

 Across the Tasman the University of Auckland have developed a series of videos for a medical student and general practice trainee audience.
 Unfortunately, these are not available on a streaming service or creative commons (I have asked) so you will have to go here to check them out yourself but they are very good albeit a little dated (from the 90s by the look of it).